 Process connection size The nominal diameter (DN) should be equal to or larger than the antenna diameter.
-If the nominal diameter (DN) is smaller than the antenna, either: - provide the means to adapt the device to a larger process connection on the tank (for example, a plate with a slot), or - use the same process connection, but remove the antenna from the device before installation and fit it from inside the tank.
 Process connection position Make sure that there are not any obstructions directly below the process connection for the device.
-For more data, refer to Installation on page 25.
-Dimensions and weights For dimensions and weights data, refer to Dimensions and weights on page 154.
+For more data, refer to the handbook.
+Dimensions and weights For dimensions and weights data, refer to Dimensions and weights on page 150.